ncatlab/nlab-content/pages/1.md

 One goal of the $n$Lab is to help make information widely available and usefully related to other information.
 In this users and contributors are expected to follow traditional academic practice:

-* Using content obtained from the $n$Lab in your publications is free and encouraged if you acknowledge the source, as usual.
-Because $n$Lab pages can change, in citing a page you should point to a specific version of it.
+* Using and distributing content obtained from the $n$Lab is free and encouraged if you acknowledge the source, as usual in academia.
+Because $n$Lab pages can change, if you cite a page you may want to point to a specific version of it.
 You can find a list of all the versions of a page by clicking on the **History** link at the bottom of the page itself.

-* Conversely, any content contributed to the $n$Lab is publicly available and you should be aware that others may use your contributions (whatever you decide to do with their content elsewhere) or indeed edit them.
+* Conversely, any content contributed to the $n$Lab is publicly available and you should be aware that others may use your contributions (whatever you decide to do with their content elsewhere) and indeed may edit them.
 In the first case you trust that users will cite your contributions properly, in the second that they will respect and only improve on them.
 At the same time, you are expected to properly acknowledge sources of information for material entered into the $n$Lab.

 Usually this works well.
 If there is need for discussion, the [nForum](http://www.math.ntnu.no/~stacey/Mathforge/nForum/) is the forum to turn to.
 If serious problems arise, the [steering committee](#SteeringCommitte) might intervene.